dbhardman/hassio-addons/backup_to_usb/README.md

 The addon does not have to be started, as it simply runs through and stops.
 The best way to use in an automation is to call Service, select hassio.addon_start and select the addon slug in the drop down box.

-Version 0.0.03 added the ability to resore backups from the usb key
+Version 0.0.03 added the ability to resore backups from the usb key.
+From the configuration tab set restore backups to "yes" and start the addon.
+All backups on the usb key will be copied back to the backup folder.
+Remember to change the configuration back to "no" to continue to copy backups to the usb drive.

 You can call from the Developer Tools to test.